 Keith Sharp earned a Bachelor of Music degree in 1984.
 He’s been a string educator in Brisbane since then, creating award-winning programs and compositions.
 His works are popular in Australia and internationally.
 Keith is also a clinician, guest conductor, and guest lecturer.

-Keith Sharp is a celebrated music teacher in Brisbane, Australia.
-He has a Bachelor of Music degree and a postgraduate diploma in education.
-Keith is known for his exceptional string programs, ensembles and compositions.
-His music is popular in Australia and internationally.
-Keith is often invited to work as a clinician, guest conductor, and lecturer.
+Keith Sharp is a string educator in Brisbane, Australia.
+He received his degree in 1984 and a post-graduate diploma in 1995.
+Keith produces award-winning string programs and compositions popular in Australia and internationally.
+He is also active as a guest conductor, clinician, and lecturer.

 "Til the Work is Done," published in 2000, is a favorite from Music House String Publications that encourages students to express themselves through their instruments, much like a choir.
 This flexible string ensemble piece can be performed as a full unison melody with piano and double bass harmony, followed by a part setting featuring Violin 2 and optional parts for Viola 2 and Violoncello 2, making it suitable for younger players.
 The Violin 1 obligato line complements the melody, supported by the double bass, resulting in a satisfying tonal score.